Micron misses estimates on weak chip sales

 The company estimates average selling price for DRAM to be down high teens quarter-to-date from the prior period.

-Micron President Mark Adams said the correct signs -- capital expenditure and production cuts -- are present in the DRAM industry but weaker demand has slowed the recovery in average selling prices.
+Micron President Mark Adams said there were no signs of production cuts or a drop in capital expenditures that would stabilize the DRAM market.

-The company’s planned acquisition of failed Japanese chipmaker Elpida Memory Inc ELPDF.PK for about $750 million in cash, raises its share in the DRAM market, next only to market leader Samsung Electronics (005930.KS).
+The company’s planned acquisition of failed Japanese chipmaker Elpida Memory Inc for about $750 million in cash, raises its share in the DRAM market, next only to market leader Samsung Electronics.

 Elpida’s U.S. bondholders have been battling Micron’s planned acquisition, saying the bankrupt Japanese chipmaker had carried out “unauthorized” dealings involving its U.S. assets.